bbawj/note-vault/Notes/Allocators.md

 Instead of allocating exactly as much memory as requested, we define a small number of block sizes and round up each allocation to the next block size.
 For example, with block sizes of 16, 64, and 512 bytes, an allocation of 4 bytes would return a 16-byte block, an allocation of 48 bytes a 64-byte block.
 ![](Pics/Pasted%20image%2020230716224307.png)
 Like the linked list allocator, we keep track of the unused memory by creating a linked list in the unused memory.
 However, instead of using a single list with different block sizes, we create a separate list for each size class.

+The property that each region in the list is the same size makes for some efficient allocations:
+1. Round up the requested allocation size to the next block size.
+For example, when an allocation of 12 bytes is requested, we would choose the block size of 16 in the above example.
+2. Retrieve the head pointer for the list, e.g., for block size 16, we need to use `head_16`.
+3. Remove the first block from the list and return it.
+Most notably, we can always return the first element of the list and no longer need to traverse the full list.
+Thus, allocations are much faster than with the linked list allocator.
+Deallocations also work the same way, by rounding up the freed size and adding the region to the head of the list, we avoid traversing the entire list.
+### Fallback Allocator
+A fallback allocator like a linked list allocator for allocation sizes which are rare, can reduce memory waste.
+Since only very few allocations of that size are expected, the linked list would stay small and the (de)allocations would still be reasonably fast.